vorSherer/code-201-prework/prework/windows/2_atom.md

 ### Install Atom Text Editor

-Now it's time to install [Atom](http://atom.io), a sophisticated text editor for code, markup, and prose.
+Now it's time to install <a href="https://atom.io/" target="_blank">Atom</a>, a sophisticated text editor for code, markup, and prose.

-To get started, download [Atom](http://atom.io) and run the installer.
+To get started, download <a href="https://atom.io/" target="_blank">Atom</a> and run the installer.
 Again, go with the default installation options, unless you really know you want to change something.

 Once installed, use the Start Menu to launch Atom.